MM-SalvoDragotta/Covid-19-Tracker/README.md

 THEN I am presented with the results of the specified country and timeframe.
 WHEN I have searched for specific countries
-THEN all previously searched countries are displayed on the page
+THEN all previously searched countries are displayed on the page WHEN I click on a country in the search history
+THEN I am again presented with results of the specified country and timeframe.
 ```

 ## Mock up